 - 1. Final project 35%

-- 2. Class participation/contribution 15%
+- 2. Class participation/engagement 15%

 - 3. Talking points memo 15%

-- 4. Book Review 15%
+- 4. Overnight Assignment 15%

-- 5. Pro-Con Assignment 10%
+- 5. Book Review 10%

 - 6. Short assignments 10%

 The typical grade in my class is between an A- and B+.
 A's are reserved for exceptional work and grades below a B- are quite rare for students who complete all the assignments.
 I will sometimes provide two grades on an assignment, for example A-/B+, which means that the grade is in between the two.
+Final grades are determined using the percentages above.